quarkslab/aosp_dataset/README.md

 of Real-world Vulnerabilities published in CODASPY 2022.

+## Installation of the helpers

+You can install the code of the helpers by cloning this repository and using `pip install .` (he trailing dot is important).

+Note that the code targets `Python 3.10+` and has only been tested on `Debian`.

 ## Commit level vulnerabilities

 This dataset contains 1900 vulnerabilities information at a fix commit level for